anjibabuIITK/anjibabuIITK/README.md

 - ⚡**Status of Ph.D.**

-       Expected to submit thesis in next 2 months
+       Expected to submit thesis in next 2 Days

 - 🌱 **Programming Skills**